OpenWaterFoundation/owf-learn-qgis/README.md

 This repository contains the [Open Water Foundation (OWF)](http://openwaterfoundation.org/) QGIS training materials, which provides guidance for using the [Quantum GIS (QGIS)](http://www.qgis.org/en/site/) open source Geographic Information System (GIS) software.
 The documentation is written for the layperson in order to encourage use of QGIS.
+OWF also uses the documentation to train software developers and users, for example for the OWF [GeoProcessor](http://software.openwaterfoundation.org/geoprocessor/latest/doc-user/) software.

 See the deployed [OWF / Learn QGIS](http://learn.openwaterfoundation.org/owf-learn-qgis/) documentation.